david4599/PricehaxBT/README.md

 - Fixed some bugs and app crashes

 ## Notes
+- The implemented PP4C and PP16 protocols are not transmitting data at their maximum speeds.
+In theory, they should be around 10kbps for PP4C and 38kbps for PP16 (in reality, they are measured at 9kbps and 31kbps).
+Pricehax BT seems to do only 6kbps and 11kbps if my calculations are correct
-- I didn't write the app, I only decompiled the sources from the apk (that's why the code is a bit of a mess).
+- I didn't write the app, I just decompiled the sources from the apk (that's why the code is a bit of a mess).
 Then, I imported them on Android Studio and fixed the decompilation errors preventing the re-compilation
-- The app supports only Bluetooth communication, the original communication using audio has been disabled (not the goal of this repo)
+- The app supports Bluetooth communication only, the original communication using audio has been disabled (not the goal of this repo)
 - Furrtek did code the Bluetooth feature in the original app, I just made some changes so the feature works with my dongle
 - I am not a programming or electronic expert, so the code and the schematic might be better...